vincentjohnmark/Virtual_Doctor/README.md

 # 🩺 Virtual Doctor – AI-Powered Health Assistant

 **Virtual Doctor** is a smart web-based application that acts like a personal health assistant.
 It allows users to input symptoms and, based on machine learning models, provides predicted diseases along with helpful information such as causes, precautions, medications, recommended diets, and lifestyle suggestions.
-It also features chatbot interaction and tools for tracking health goals.
+It also features Hospital Locator to locate the nearby hospitals in case of emergency by using Google Maps API.

 ---